Development of the reproductive system: Ovaries

-Testes
+Testicles

-The periphery of the testes are converted into the tunica albuginea.
+The periphery of the testicles are converted into the tunica albuginea.
 Cords of the central mass run together and form a network which becomes the rete testis, and another network, which develops the seminiferous tubules.
-Via the rete testis, the seminiferous tubules become connected with outgrowths from the mesonephros, which form the efferent ducts of the testis.
+Via the rete testis, the seminiferous tubules become connected with outgrowths from the mesonephros, which form the efferent ducts of the testicle.

-In short, the descent of the testes consists of the opening of a connection from the testis to its final location at the anterior abdominal wall, followed by the development of the gubernaculum, which subsequently pulls and translocates the testis down into the developing scrotum.
-Ultimately, the passageway closes behind the testis.
+In short, the descent of the testicles consists of the opening of a connection from the testicle to its final location at the anterior abdominal wall, followed by the development of the gubernaculum, which subsequently pulls and translocates the testicle down into the developing scrotum.
+Ultimately, the passageway closes behind the testicle.
 A failure in this process can cause indirect inguinal hernia or an infantile hydrocoele.

 Division of cloaca

 After the separation of the rectum from the dorsal part of the cloaca, the ventral part becomes the primary urogenital sinus.
 The urogenital sinus, in turn, divides into the superficial definitive urogenital sinus and the deeper anterior vesico-urethral portion.